 Everyone is afraid.
 I went to a gym this morning to run around an indoor track in anonymity.
 And in the faces of those who ran beside me, I could clearly see how hard we are all pretending to not be afraid.
 We are hoping no one notices we are afraid.
 We are secretly wondering as a result, why we are afraid and everyone else seems to be doing fine.
 Because of this fear, living for most of us means being brave.
 But a brave person is not truly fearless.
 Bravery only exists in an atmosphere of fear.
 People who become fearless do not become fearless by being so brave that they can defy their fear, they become fearless by directing their bravery towards their own fear with an attitude of acceptance.
 Fearlessness belongs to the person who is able to embrace their fears completely.
 Love is the opposite vibration of fear.
 When love is present, fear can no longer be present.
 It is dissolved in the brilliant warmth of its light.
-If fear itself is approached with love… fear does not ever stand a chance.

 This belief pattern begins in the earliest experiences we have in life.
 Its roots are deeply entrenched in trauma.
 For some children, the conditions of their gestation and birth and upbringing are nurturing.
 For some of us however, this is simply not the case.
 Some of us came to mothers who themselves felt the universe was against them and began to adopt this frequency while in the womb.
 Some of us had traumatic birth experiences.
 Some of us had parents who were less than nurturing.
 The result is that we believe that we are powerless to powers that be; powers that did not have our best interest at heart.
 Life itself began to feel inhospitable.